IEEE-SaTML/2025/content/schedule/registration.md

 * A 15 min talk followed by a 5 min Q&A session
 * A poster at the poster session

-The poster session is an opportunity for attendees to continue conversations with the paper authors.
+The poster sessions are an opportunity for attendees to continue conversations with the paper authors.

 **On the schedule below: click on each session to obtain more information like